SoftwareAG/c8y-docs/src/render/guides/web/background.html.md

 ### Today's Generation: Native modules

-The whole process was focused on enabling the complete stack of modern web dev and try to remove as much specificity from the process as possible.
+The whole process was focused on enabling the complete stack of modern web dev and removing as much specificity from the process as possible.
 To allow that, we decided to update the existing angular.js framework to the next generation called simply Angular.
 To still enable the use of legacy browsers and allow the import from third party library's via npm we need to bundle the modules.
 As bundler we choose to use webpack, as it play's nicely with Angular.

 One big change is that so far, modules (or plugins) where always represented during development and after build, so they could easily be composed by adding or removing a script.
 As we are now bundling everything, the modules can only be put together during development so the possibility to edit an app from the UI disappears for now, but at the same time developers win the possibility to use the standardized ES2016 module architecture.
 That simplifies the development process because it follows standard approaches and doesn't need any kind of complex module architecture.
 At this point, plugins are truely just modules.
 We will keep the name around to refer to subpackages that contain some kind of isolated functionality.